HoGentTIN/linux-training-hogent/modules/shell_variables/020_shell_variables_about.md

-In this chapter we learn to manage environment `variables` in the shell.
+In this chapter we learn to manage shell **variables**, i.e. how to declare and initialize them, variable types, scope, and how to use them in scripts or in the terminal.
-These `variables` are often needed by applications.